6th Victim Dies in Wisconsin Christmas Parade Tragedy; Homicide Charges Filed

-The suspect accused of being behind the wheel of an SUV and plowing into a crowd of people at a Wisconsin Christmas parade Sunday, killing six people and injuring more than 60, has been charged with five counts of intentional homicide in connection to the incident.
+Prosecutors in Wisconsin have filed a sixth murder charge against a man accused of deliberately driving his SUV through a Christmas parade in Waukesha earlier this month, killing six people and injuring more than 60 others.

-The suspect, Darrell Brooks Jr., 39, of Milwaukee, Wisconsin, made his first court appearance on Tuesday afternoon.
+According to authorities, 39-year-old Darrell Brooks now faces a sixth charge of first-degree intentional homicide in the case.
+He had already been charged in connection to the deaths of five other individuals in the incident, but a sixth charge was added after 8-year-old Jackson Sparks died from his injuries in the day following the Nov.
+21 crash.

-Each count comes with a maximum sentence of life in prison, according to officials.
+Each of the charges comes with a maximum sentence of life in prison, according to officials.

 Prosecutors have requested a $5 million cash bail for the suspect in the case, citing his extensive criminal history and the seriousness of the charges.